deanbot/simple-ts-react-app/README.md

 ## Project structure

-'Feature first' and the app is a feature (aka no generic folders for all reducers, components, etc).
+'Feature first' and the app is a feature - aka no generic folders for all reducers, components, etc) and root app setup files (routes, store, etc..) are stored in `src/app`.

+Features store components in `components` sub folder and, generally, all redux logic in the feature's `index.ts`.

-router pages are stored in app/components/pages
+Router pages/destinations are stored in `app/components/pages`.

 ```
 *root*